OceanOutcomes/ocean-outcomes/news/_posts/2020-1-28-hiroshima-oyster-fip-launched-in-japan.md

 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/hiroshima-pacific-oyster-launch-hero.jpg
 featured: TRUE
 ---
+###The anticipated demand for seafood at the upcoming 2020 Tokyo Olympic and Paralympic games continues to drive the growth of sustainable seafood and fisheries initiatives in Japan.

 <a href="" target="_blank">(日本語版を読む)</a>

-**The anticipated demand for seafood at the upcoming 2020 Tokyo Olympic and Paralympic games continues to drive the growth of sustainable seafood and fisheries initiatives in Japan.**

 Today, the <a href="https://jccu.coop/eng/" target="_blank">Japanese Consumers' Co-operative Union (JCCU)</a>, fishing and processing company <a href="https://www.kurahasij.co.jp/" target="_blank">Kurahashijima Kaisan</a>, and the organizations <a href="http://www.seafoodlegacy.com/" target="_blank">Seafood Legacy</a> and Ocean Outcomes (O2) announced the launch of a new [fishery improvement project (FIP) in Hiroshima] (/areas-of-focus/fishery-improvement-projects/hiroshima-pacific-oyster/) which will transition roughly 40% of the 20,000 tonnes of oysters produced in the region to more environmentally friendly methods.